sagar-sangani/basics_of_dart/README.md

                5

-# `Functions`
+# `Function`

-- Functions represent actions an object can take.
+- Function represent actions an object can take.
 They are also at times referred to as methods.

 - Function can be defined as collection of statements grouped together to perform  specific operation.